Murray McCallum: Professional career

 On 15 July 2021 it was announced that McCallum had signed a short term deal with Glasgow Warriors.

-He made his competitive debut for Glasgow in the 24 September 2021 match against Ulster away at Ravenhill Stadium in the United Rugby Championship - earning the Glasgow Warrior No. 333.
+He made his competitive debut for Glasgow in the 24 September 2021 match against Ulster away at Ravenhill Stadium in the United Rugby Championship, earning the Glasgow Warrior No. 333.

 It was announced on 25 November 2021 that McCallum had signed a contract with Worcester Warriors which will start on 1 January 2022.
-The Worcester club went into administration after the 2022-23 season started; and their players were released.
+The Worcester club went into administration after the 2022-23 season started, and their players were released.

 McCallum signed a 10 day contract with Pro D2 side US Montauban.

 On 13 January 2023, he re-signed with Edinburgh Rugby.

-On 20 February 2023, McCallum would return to the Premiership Rugby with Newcastle Falcons on a two-year deal from the 2023-24 season.
+On 20 February 2023, McCallum returned to the Premiership with Newcastle Falcons on a two-year deal from the 2023-24 season.

 International career

 He played for the Scotland Under 20s in the 2016 World Rugby Under 20 Championship.

 In January 2018 he was called up to the senior Scotland squad for the 2018 Six Nations Championship.
 He made his full senior debut from the bench, to play against Wales in the Six Nations.